to the Medication Assessment Centre

 The Medication Assessment Centre (MAC) is a pharmacist-led clinic housed at the University of Saskatchewan's College of Pharmacy and Nutrition.
 Pharmacists specialize in ensuring that medications are necessary, effective, safe, and convenient for those who use them.
 The MAC offers three clinical services to help patients manage chronic health conditions, chronic pain, and sleep problems.

 COVID-19 PrecautionsThe Medication Assessment Centre is continuing to accept referrals throughout the COVID-19 pandemic.
-With the temporary restrictions in public access to the University of Saskatchewan, in-person appointments are limited to one day per week.
-However, our staff and clinicians are providing virtual care via secure videoconferencing and/or telephone calls five days per week.
+With the temporary restrictions in public access to the University of Saskatchewan, in-person appointments are limited.
+However, any in-person appointments that do take place will either be booked on campus or at Saskatoon Family Pharmacy - we will let you know.
+Currently, our staff and clinicians are providing virtual care via secure videoconferencing and/or telephone calls five days per week.

 The Medication Assessment Centre relies completely on donations and grants to provide its services.
 Please consider making a tax-deductible donation today.
 To donate, select "Medication Assessment Centre" from the drop-down menu.